mvysny/mvysny.github.io/_posts/2022-11-9-testbench-ubuntu.md

 Of course the whole thing breaks with newest Chromium.
 The following might help:

-1. Try to use Chrome instead of Chromium; but then you need to match [ChromeDriver version](https://chromedriver.chromium.org/downloads/version-selection)
+1. Try to use Chrome instead of Chromium.
+On my machine, Chromium 121 would run but then do nothing, and then Selenium will crash with some bullshit Session-related exception.
+The hard part is to match [ChromeDriver version](https://chromedriver.chromium.org/downloads/version-selection)
 2. Scratch that, use [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/#stable).
 Download both "chrome" and "chromedriver" - they should work well together.
 3. According to [Testbench: installing WebDrivers](https://vaadin.com/docs/latest/testing/end-to-end/installing-webdrivers),